Xyanid/svgFX/README.md

 #### Development Snapshot

-Here we develop new features.
+Here you get new features.
 This release is unstable and shouldn't be used in production.

 ```xml
 <dependency>